-In this unit we introduce the kilogram as a standard unit of measurement using the context of Supermarket shopping.
+In this unit the kilogram is introduced as a standard unit of measurement using the context of supermarket shopping.
 We develop our understanding of the "feel" of a kilogram by making our own kilogram weights.

 - Recognise the need for a standard unit of mass.